 However, as this was an in-store display, in both Canada and the U.S., Whole Foods isn’t required under allergen labeling laws to label the ingredients.
 While there are ring-bound ingredients cards available at the display, this isn’t akin to the clear labeling required on packaged foods.
 Joey thinks his sister would not have noticed the cards, since she would have likely dismissed the ‘may contain’ warning and presumed she knew standard mochi ingredients.
 “It’s almost always just made of glutinous rice with ice cream on the inside,” he notes.

-Joey has now spoken to Whole Foods global food safety manager, who heard out his concerns and will get back to him soon.
-As someone with 15 years in food services industry, “I told him what I think needs to happen.
-I wasn’t hostile.
-I said, ‘I’d like to be involved in whatever changes you guys plan to make.'”
 When he returned to the Markham Whole Foods store on Sept.
 8, the ‘Food Allergies?’ advisory had been updated to a more explicit ‘Allergen Warning’ – which directs those with allergies to read the ingredients statement for each of desserts and warns of cross-contact with top allergens.
 [Update Sept.
-21: Joey reports in this video that following his conversation with the food safety manager, many U.S. and Canada Whole Foods displays now have full ingredient lists affixed to individual mochi trays.]
+21, 2018: Joey reports in this video that following his conversation with the food safety manager, many U.S. and Canada Whole Foods displays now have full ingredient lists affixed to individual mochi trays.]

 Through FATE, Joey also wants to raise awareness so that adults like Joanna, who have lived for years reaction-free, are sufficiently informed and do not grow complacent.
 “If you’re 30 years old, and you have never experienced an allergic reaction, you’re going to think that you’re OK with it,” he said.
 “She wouldn’t have used the same knife used for a peanut butter sandwich – she knew better; she was cognizant.”